MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cqd-intelligent-media-quality-classifiers.md

 ## Supported platforms and media types

-The availability of intelligent media classifiers varies depending on the specific platforms and media types, due to differences in telemetry availability across various platforms.
+The availability of intelligent media quality classifiers varies depending on the specific platforms and media types, due to differences in telemetry availability across various platforms.
 We are continuously improving the coverage of the classifiers.
-The following platforms and media types are covered by intelligent media classifiers:
+The following platforms and media types are covered by intelligent media quality classifiers:

 - Media modality and Network classifiers are applied to all platforms and media modalities (Audio, Video, VBSS).
 - Compute device classifiers are applied to native platforms (excluding Teams Web, optimized VDI, and CVI) and all media modalities.
 - Input device classifiers are applied to native platforms (excluding WebRTC based ones) and audio only.

-## When to use intelligent media quality classifiers
+## When to use intelligent media quality quality classifiers

-There are certain application rules of the intelligent media classifiers that determine when to apply the classifiers, with the most basic rules being as follows:
+There are certain application rules of the intelligent media quality classifiers that determine when to apply the classifiers, with the most basic rules being as follows:

 - Inbound classifiers are applied only if a user is receiving at least 60 seconds of media.
 In CQD, **this data is recorded** as *Stream Duration Value* for Audio and Video and *Duration Seconds* for Video and VBSS.
 - Outbound classifiers are applied only if the user sent at least 60 seconds of respective media. **This data is recorded** as the following: